ibexa/documentation-developer/docs/guide/breadcrumbs/custom_breadcrumbs.md

 ## Custom breadcrumb generator

-To create a custom breadcrumb generator you have to write a generator class and register it as a service tagged as `siso_core.breadcrumbs_generator`.
+To create a custom breadcrumb generator you have to write a generator class and register it as a service tagged as `ibexa.commerce.breadcrumbs.generator`.

 The generator must implement `BreadcrumbsGeneratorInterface` and its two methods.